Al3x-G/GM-RockClimbing/README.md

 ## Testing

-Please refer to [Testing.md](testing.md) file foe all testing results.
+Please refer to [Testing.md](testing.md) file for all testing results.

 ## Bugs